e-picas/markdown-extended/docs/ROADMAP.md

 -   issue on footnotes (multi-reference causes a problem of multi-id) => OK, ticket 1
 -   issue on tables with caption at its bottom => OK, ticket 2
+-   command line: error on multiple input in template (only the first one is fetched in template)

 ## Evolutions